Pinchukov/pin-throttle/readme.md

 ## Description

+A plugin that was not created out of a good life

 **Pin Throttle** is a lightweight and secure plugin that helps protect your WordPress site by limiting the number of requests from a single IP address within a minute.
 It's ideal for preventing abuse, bot traffic, and DDoS-like attacks without complex configuration.

 ### Key Features: